B-MoCA: Benchmarking Mobile Device Control Agents across Diverse Configurations

 [Release Notes]

-(ver.2.4) We added 39 more daily tasks (total 138 tasks, as removing a task).
-We show the success rates of representative agents (GPT-4o and Gemini-1.5-pro) on 138 tasks and the success rates of all baseline agents (GPT-4o, Gemini-1.5-pro, Llama-3, and custom agents) on six challenging representative tasks below.
-The paper (ver.2) will be updated soon.
+(ver.2.5) The paper (ver.2) is updated.
+We removed 7 tasks (total 131 tasks), due to high stochasticity during evaluation.
+We show the success rates of representative agents (GPT-4o and Gemini-1.5-pro) on 131 tasks and the success rates of all baseline agents (including custom agents) on six challenging representative tasks.

 (ver.2) We added 30 more daily tasks (total 100 tasks).
 We updated the observation parsing function (link), which improves the performance of LLM agents by a large margin.